Where can I buy a parking permit?

 Campus Security Office: (402) 554-2684

 Any person receiving a UNO parking violation notice has the right to appeal the violation.
-Parking violation appeals must be submitted to Parking Services within 30 days of the date of the violation notice.
-You must complete the UNO Parking and Traffic Appeals Application Form available at Parking Serives.
+Parking violation appeals must be submitted online within 30 days of the date of the violation notice.
 Contact Parking Services for the scheduled meeting dates of the Student Traffic Appeals Commission.

 Should the permit be lost or destroyed or for some reason unobtainable, the permit holder will be required to purchase a new permit for $25.
 A two-week temporary permit can be obtained free of charge while attempting to find the old permit.
 Once the replacement permit has been paid for, and the lost permit is found, the $25 will be refunded.